How to Teach Large Multimodal Models New Skills: Experiment Design

 \section{Experiment Design}

-Our experiments are designed to answer four questions: (i) \textbf{Where to tune?}—which components of an LMM can be updated to learn new skills while preserving prior abilities (Sec.~\ref{sec:sequential_tasks}); \textbf{Why does forgetting occur?}—whether performance loss is tied to a shift in the model’s output distribution (Sec.~\ref{sec:dist-shift}); (iii) \textbf{How generalizable is our selective tuning strategy}—whether the same selective‑tuning recipes (SA Proj., MLP Gate\&Up) transfer across model families (Sec.~\ref{sec:other_backbones}); and (iv) \textbf{How does our selective tuning compare to other simple forgetting mitigation approaches?} (Sec.~\ref{sec:mitigate_forgetting_result}).

-Due to space limits, we provide more details about tasks and implementation in Appendix~\ref{sec:tasks} and~\ref{sec:impl}.
+Our experiments are designed to answer four questions: 1) \textbf{Where to tune?}—which components of an LMM can be updated to learn new skills while preserving prior abilities (Sec.~\ref{sec:sequential_tasks}); 2) \textbf{Why does forgetting occur?}—whether performance loss is tied to a shift in the model’s output distribution (Sec.~\ref{sec:dist-shift}); 3) \textbf{How generalizable is our selective tuning strategy}—whether the same selective‑tuning recipes (SA Proj., MLP Gate\&Up) transfer across model families (Sec.~\ref{sec:other_backbones}); 4) \textbf{How does our selective tuning compare to other simple forgetting mitigation approaches?} (Sec.~\ref{sec:mitigate_forgetting_result}).
+Due to space limits, we provide additional task/implementation details, per-task tables, and extended analyses in the Appendix.